 The fire, which fatally brought the hardships of the temple, also left the germ of his resurrection.
 It was the flames that, opening gaps in the whitewashed vault, left in evidence indications and clarifying signs of the murals of the sixteenth century.
 In the end, 80 years later, the historical and artistic value of these paintings has meant that San Salvador is included in the inventory of Cultural Heritage of Asturias, opening capital funding ways to protect it.
 Structural interventions have taken place in recent years, culminating with the placement of a new roof 2014 in May.

 The tenacity of this association and its fervent admiration for San Salvador has been rewarded with the unanimous applause of the whole world.
 The distinctions and recognitions follow each other.
-In November, 2014 received the «Crismón de Jaca», an award granted by the Friends of Romanesque Association.
-The award was justified for "having opted for the conservation, restoration and enhancement of a church of Romanesque origin that, if it were not for this association, would be on the ground".
-For the same reason he received in August of 2015 the "Farin" award, one of the most prestigious awarded in Ribadesella, given annually by the Friends of Ribadesella Cultural Association.
+In November, 2014 received the «Jaca Crismon», award granted by the Friends of the Romanesque Association.
+The prize was justified by "having opted for the conservation, restoration and enhancement of a church of Romanesque origin that, if not for this association, would be on the ground."
+For the same reason he received in August from 2015 the «Farín» award, one of the most prestigious awarded in Ribadesella, given annually by the Friends of Ribadesella Cultural Association.

 The paintings of San Salvador de Moru